konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 }
 ```

-We have an object newEvent in the $scope and our form is bound to it, the addEvent method pushes that object into our events array and then clears the values.
+We have an object ``newEvent`` in the ``$scope`` and our form is bound to it, the ``addEvent()`` method pushes that object into our events array and then clears the values.
 Right now we have a calendar and a way to add events to it, but we still need to sync with firebase.

-So our next step is to create an account in [firebase][firebase_signup] if we dont have one yet, go to your dashboard and open the app that firebase creates for you, then copy the url, it will be something like this:
+So our next step is to create an account in [firebase][firebase_signup] if we dont have one yet, go to your dashboard and open the app that firebase creates for you, then copy the url, it will be something like this

 ```javascript
 "https://scorching-inferno-2434.firebaseio.com/"
 ```

-Inside the controller now we have to create a firebase object like this:
+Inside the controller now we have to create a firebase object like this

 ```javascript
 var firebaseEvents = new Firebase("https://scorching-inferno-2434.firebaseio.com/");
 ```

-$firebase is the facotry that bounds firebase and angular, now that you have a firebase object, we pass it to $firebase to create an object that comunicates with angular
+``$firebase`` is a facotry that AngularFire provides us to bind firebase and angular.
+Now that we have a firebase object, we pass it to ``$firebase``to create an object that comunicates with angular

 ```javascript
 var events = $firebase(firebaseEvents);
 ```

 The next step is to substitute our previous array of events, for the firebase array.
-The angularfire object knows how to work as an object or as an array, we need an arra of events so we will use $asArray()
+The AngularFire object knows how to work as an object or as an array, we need an arra of events so we will use the ``$asArray()`` method

 ```javascript
 $scope.events = [events.$asArray()];
 ```

-And as the last step, in our addEvent() method, we will use $push() instead of push
+And as the last step, in our ``addEvent()`` method, we will use ``$push()`` instead of ``push``

 ```javascript
 events.$push($scope.newEvent);